HowMuchDoINeed.co logo

 How to Use This Calculator

-1. Cable Type – Choose the cable you plan to install.
-Twin & Earth is standard domestic wiring; SWA (Steel Wire Armoured) is used for outdoor runs, outbuildings, and higher-current circuits.
+1. Cable Type – Twin & Earth is standard domestic wiring; SWA (Steel Wire Armoured) is used for outdoor runs, outbuildings and higher-current circuits.

-2. Installation Method – How the cable will be routed.
-Clipped direct to a surface gives the best current rating; enclosed in insulated walls requires derating.
+2. Installation Method – How the cable is routed.
+Clipped direct gives the best current rating; enclosed in insulated walls needs derating.

 3. Circuit Type – Non-lighting circuits allow up to 5% voltage drop; lighting circuits are limited to 3% (BS 7671 regulation 525.1).

 4. Ambient Temperature – The expected maximum surrounding air temperature.
-Higher temperatures reduce the cable's current-carrying capacity.
+Hotter surroundings reduce the current a cable can carry.

-6. Power – The load in kilowatts (kW) that the circuit will carry.
+6. Power – The load in kilowatts (kW) the circuit will carry.

 7. Voltage – Supply voltage, normally 230 V in the UK (single phase).